 Because it’s so hard, durable, and easy-care, bamboo flooring is the ideal choice for high-traffic areas like kitchens, hallways, foyers, and any other frequently traveled area in your home.
 You can’t say that about your typical hardwood floor.

 15. Not all Bamboo Floors are Created Equal

 Some brands have distinct advantages over other brands.
 Quality is one, and price is another.
 Good bamboo flooring is:

 - harvested from well-managed forests, Lacey Act Certified, and Floorscore certified

 - kind to your indoor air quality (urea-formaldehyde-free (NAUF), low-VOC, and have emissions ratings that are well within the CARB Phase II indoor air standard, which is the strictest in the world)

 - backed up by an industry-leading lifetime structural and finish warranty

 - harvested at 5-7 years from the middle of the culms, using only Moso species bamboo

 - very carefully moisture balanced to avoid expansion and contraction issues that plague low-quality brands

-Established in 2005, Ambient is really different than your average flooring store – our floors are designed, manufactured and sold directly by the us — without a middleman.
+Established in 2005, Ambient is really different than your average flooring store – our floors are designed, manufactured and sold directly by us — without a middleman.
 This translates into the lowest price around for a super high-quality floor!
-We are rated A+ by the BBB, and have a 5 star rating on Yelp, so you can be confident that when you buy from Ambient that you’re buying from a reputable company with the credentials to back up that claim.
+We are rated A+ by the BBB and have a 5-star rating on Yelp, so you can be confident that when you buy from Ambient, you’re buying from a reputable company with the credentials to back up that claim.
 Bamboo flooring is what we do — and we think we do it better than anyone else out there!
-Check out our website to learn more about the wonders of bamboo flooring and how it can benefit your home, your wallet and your entire family!
+Check out our website to learn more about the wonders of bamboo flooring and how it can benefit your home, your wallet, and your entire family!